sonic-net/sonic-mgmt/docs/testplan/SmartSwitch-PMON-testplan.md

 ### 1.6 Check the show reboot-cause CLI on the DPU
+This test case should be optional based on the platform capabilities listed on the platform.json file on the switch side
 #### Steps
  * reboot the DPU
  * issue the CLI “show reboot-cause” on the DPU